 You are not logged in KTH, so we cannot customize the content.

-This course supports teachers in higher education in developing and implementing Challenge-Driven Education (CDE) and other forms of project-based learning.
-The course is built around a number of aspects that are characteristic for CDE, for example: wicked problems; sustainable development concepts; key competencies for sustainability; design methodologies; frugal innovation; external stakeholders in student projects; facilitation, supervision, and assessment, of student teams.
+This teacher training supports teachers in higher education in developing and implementing Challenge-Driven Education (CDE) and other forms of project-based and problem-based learning.
+It is built around a number of aspects that are characteristic for CDE, for example: societal challenges; wicked problems; sustainable development and transformation; open ended student projects; key sustainability competencies; design methodologies; frugal innovation; external stakeholders in student projects; facilitation, supervision, and assessment, of student teams.

-The course is project-based where you as participant is expected to work with a course development project in parallel with actively participating in the online webinars.
-Your project can be performed individually or in collaboration with a colleague and could for example be about: infusing some elements of project-based or challenge-driven learning in an existing ‘conventional’ course; or improving some parts of an existing project-based or challenge-driven course, for example enhancing the focus on sustainability and/or external stakeholder interaction; or developing a completely new challenge-driven course.
+The training is project-based where you as participant is expected to work with a course/module development project in parallel with actively participating in the online webinars.
+Your project can be performed individually or in collaboration with a colleague and could for example be about: infusing some elements of project-based or challenge-driven learning in an existing ‘conventional’ course/module; or improving some parts of an existing project-based or challenge-driven course/module, for example enhancing the focus on sustainability and/or external stakeholder interaction; or developing a completely new challenge-driven course/module.
 Your project can either be aiming for being implemented in a near future or be more visionary or something in between.
-It is up to you to come up with a course development project that suits your contexts, teaching practices, and aims.
+It is up to you to come up with an initial idea of a development project that suits your contexts, teaching practices, and aims, and then you will get support in further developing that idea and project from experts and peers through this training.

-The course is part of KTH's ambitions to better support our students in preparing for working in the collaborative, inter- and trans-disciplinary contexts of real world societal challenges and contributing to sustainability transformations of society.
-The course is also promoting enhanced collaboration between the university and the industry, the public sector, and civil society, and involvment of more teachers and students in the activities of the KTH Global Development Hub (GDH).
-More about CDE and GDH is provided below.
+This teacher training is part of KTH's ambitions to better support our students in preparing for working in the collaborative, inter- and trans-disciplinary contexts of real world wicked societal challenges and contributing to sustainable development and transformation of society.
+The training is also promoting enhanced collaboration between universities, industry, public sector, and civil society, and involvment of more teachers, students, and other stakeholders, in the activities of the KTH Global Development Hub (GDH).
+More information about CDE and GDH is provided below.

 Elegibility: You should be an experienced teacher with formal teacher education corresponding to LH231V Teaching and Learning in Higher Education 7.5 credits or equivalent from KTH or other universities.